differentprogramming/cx16-Embedded-solid/README.md

     * Double linked lists, typed or with boxed elements.

-    * counted balanced trees (ie a collection that can be accessed by index in log time, insert and delete take log time as to adding or removing from the ends.)
+    * counted balanced trees (ie a collection that can be accessed by index in log time, insert and delete take log time as do adding or removing from the ends.)
 Basically a perfect type to implement a word processor with.

     * Arrays whose size is immutable.
 Basically a type useful for interacting with assembly code.